Jersey City’s mayor says gunmen targeted kosher market

 Bystanders look on as law enforcement arrive on the scene following reports of shooting, Tuesday, Dec.
 10, 2019, in Jersey City, N.J.
 (AP Photo/Seth Wenig)

-Jersey City Mayor Steven Fulop says in a tweet Wednesday that a review of security cameras show the gunmen targeted the market.
+Mayor Steven Fulop refused to call it an anti-Semitic attack, but he said surveillance video shows the gunmen driving slowly through the city’s street.

+Then they stopped outside a kosher grocery store, calmly got out of their van and immediately opened fire.

-But Fulop did not elaborate, and his public safety director had said Tuesday that terrorism wasn’t suspected.
+Fulop’s public safety director had said Tuesday that terrorism wasn’t suspected.

 Neither the state attorney general, who is running the investigation, nor any other law enforcement authority has confirmed the shooters targeted Jews.